 - Lying down; for many it gets worse when lying on their back

-Heartburn is a very common symptom; this is a burning feeling from your stomach often reaching your chest and throat.
-Some other symptoms include:
+Heartburn is a burning feeling from your stomach often reaching your chest and throat.
+Other symptoms include:

 - The feeling of food stuck in your throat